-Green Tree School has been educating and nurturing children with special needs and their families in Germantown since 1957.
+Green Tree School & Services has been educating and nurturing children with special needs and their families in Germantown since 1957.
 Today, 150 students with emotional disabilities, autism spectrum disorders and preschool developmental delays receive academic, therapeutic, personal and vocational services.
 Every individually structured activity helps a Green Tree child reach his or her individual measure of success.

 This is a safe haven for these special needs children, 85% of whom live at or below the poverty level.
-Green Tree School engages them in academic instruction, vocational training, music, movement, occupational and physical therapies, individual counseling and life skills coaching.
+Green Tree School & Services engages them in academic instruction, vocational training, music, movement, occupational and physical therapies, individual counseling and life skills coaching.
 Through partnering with families and the community, Green Tree’s gifted and extraordinary staff builds bridges that link students to the world around them.

 Green Tree provides a caring environment for students who experience significant difficulties in traditional school settings.
 In this place where they are both safe and understood, children develop and thrive – often beyond expectations.